vlvagerviwager/gender-diversity-info/README.md

-# Gender Diversity Info and Resources
+# Gender Diversity in Tech: Info and Resources

-This is a collection of resources which can be used to learn more about gender diversity.
+This is a collection of resources which can be used to learn more about gender diversity and inclusion in the tech industry.

 This is intended to be a community effort - please contribute via pull requests or [issues](https://github.com/vlvagerviwager/gender-diversity-info/issues).